 In 2006, Hayward opened a Thrift Shoppe and Ventures also began providing placement services in Rice Lake.

 In 2007, Ventures expanded services in Rice Lake from a Vocational program to include a Day Services program geared towards individuals with severe disabilities.

 In 2011, Ventures purchased The Celebration Station in Cameron and relocated their Rice Lake facility beginning January 3, 2012.

 In 2016, Ventures was awarded a grant through Project SEARCH and the program began at Rice Lake Weighing Systems.

-Throughout the past forty-five years, Ventures services and programming has evolved to what they are today – from coloring books and crayons in church basements to work and community integration in three facilities of their own serving over 150 consumers with developmental disabilities.
+For over 50 years, Ventures services and programming has evolved to what they are today-from coloring books and crayons in church basements to work and community integration in three facilities of their own serving over 150 consumers with intellectual and development disabilities.